HenriDeClercq/mbsfnViz/README.md

-# IDLab,
-visualizing the adaptive mbsfn solution
+# Visualizing the adaptive mbsfn solution

 In the CLIENTSIDE directory, a modified mac directory can be found.
 When replacing the original mac file from the adaptive mbsfn solution, the client will now send the parameters to a socket as well as print them on the terminal as before.